 Dr. Smith earned a bachelor’s degree in Family Science from Brigham Young University, a master’s degree in Counseling from Truman State University in Kirksville, Missouri, and a doctoral degree in Counseling Psychology from the APA-accredited program at Brigham Young University.
 As part of her doctoral training, Dr. Smith completed an APA-accredited pre-doctoral internship at the University of Michigan where she was part of a campus-wide treatment team for eating concerns, which included outreach and advocacy efforts in addition to coordinated intervention.
 Dr. Smith earned an MBA at the University of Utah’s top-ranked business program, deepening her work at the intersection of psychology and business.
+She also became a Certified Dare to Lead™ Facilitator, which is based on the research of Dr. Brene Brown.
+Dare to Lead™ is an empirically based courage-building program designed to be facilitated by organizational development professionals.
 In addition to providing clinical services, Dr. Smith also provides executive coaching and business consulting to high-achieving leaders.
 To learn more about coaching services, visit drmelissasmith.com.

 Dr. Smith has worked at three university counseling centers where she has focused on eating concerns in a college population.
 These efforts included developing and implementing group and individual interventions, working with a comprehensive treatment team, and presenting on the topics of eating concerns in a college population.